 There are many forms of self-harm.

 There are many reasons why a young person may engage in self-harm and each individual episode of self-harm may have a different trigger or reason.
-The most important thing to know about self-harm is that it is purposeful and meaningful; it serves a need or function.

 Suicide is the act of intentionally and purposefully ending one’s life.